Lionel Messi: My son Thiago criticises me! | Goal.com

 The five-time Ballon d'Or winner is widely regarded as one of the finest footballers to have ever played the sport.

-"[He] understands football more because he's the biggest [of his children] and he talks about everything to do with football," Messi told World Soccer.
+"[He] understands football more because he's the biggest [of Messi's children] and he talks about everything to do with football," Messi told World Soccer.

 Messi added he previously did not like to talk about games he had lost, but Thiago's interest encourages him to analyse disappointing results.